5004-SEA-Fa24-Geeng/final-project-final-project-7/README.md

 - fastball2B: Doubles against fastball pitches
 - fastball3B: Triples against fastball pitches
 - fastballHR: Home runs against fastball pitches
+- fourSeam: A straight, hard pitch with backspin that appears to rise
+- twoSeam - A fastball with movement that typically runs in toward same-handed batters
+- cutter - A fastball that slightly breaks away from the pitcher's arm side, often breaking bats
+- sinker - A fastball with significant downward movement, designed to induce ground balls

 Breaking Statistics